-- Our Employee and Supervisor of the Year ceremony, held every winter, provides an opportunity to acknowledge a small group of truly exceptional employees by presenting them with this prestigious honor and a corresponding award.
-The Interior Business Center Employee of the Year is selected by the Senior Leadership Team and the Supervisor of the Year is selected by a panel of employees.
+- Our annual awards ceremony, held each winter, recognizes the IBC Employee of the Year, IBC Supervisor of the Year, and the IBC Outstanding New Employee.
+The ceremony provides an opportunity to acknowledge a small group of truly exceptional employees by presenting them with this prestigious honor and a corresponding award.
+The IBC Employee of the Year and IBC Outstanding New Employee are selected by the Senior Leadership Team; the IBC Supervisor of the Year is selected by a panel of employees.

 - Our compensation program includes various cash rewards given throughout the year such as project-based and "special thanks" awards as well as annual performance-based awards.

 At the Interior Business Center, diversity is not a defined or prescribed concept, but is a belief that is interwoven into the Interior Business Center culture.
 We believe in diversity in every sense of the word- from employing people from a wide variety of backgrounds and cultures, to cultivating an environment where people feel free and comfortable sharing their perspectives and opinions.

 The Interior Business Center regularly hosts celebrations to support and promote diversity programs such as National Black History Month, National Asian/Pacific American Heritage Month, National Hispanic Heritage Month, Women's History Month, Gay and Lesbian Pride Month, Disability Employment Awareness Month, and National American Indian Heritage Month.